myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-06-12T00:31:29.040Z
+>
+> I want to improve the usability of union with the development of lex gen

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-06-11T23:45:30.713Z
 >
 > This is a nice ebook